 Palácio da Bolsa

 Porto’s former stock exchange is among the city’s most magnificent buildings.
 Built in neoclassical style, the 19th-century palace was constructed to honor the city’s bankers and financiers.
 While the palace looks impressive from the exterior, it’s what lies inside that will blow you away but you’ll need to join a guided tour (~6€).
 The absolute highlight is the Arabian Hall – a grand Moorish-influenced ballroom whose walls are decorated with gold.
-Guided tours run for about 30 minutes but it’s worth to check the seasonal opening times.
+Guided tours run for about 30 minutes but it’s worth checking the seasonal opening times.

 Church of St. Francis